 - Some antidepressants don’t work well with certain foods.
 If your doctor gives you one of these antidepressants, he or she will let you know which foods you should stop eating.

-Are antidepressants tranquilizers or “uppers”?
+Are antidepressants similar to tranquilizers or “uppers”?
 Can I get addicted to them?

-No. These drugs aren’t tranquilizers.
+No. These medicines aren’t tranquilizers.
 They don’t give you a “high.”
 They aren’t addictive.

 Do antidepressants cause side effects?